EdwinTun98/tp/docs/DeveloperGuide.md

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}

+### Architecture

+Below is an overview of the main components and their interactions with one another.

 ## Product scope
 ### Target user profile